1. Help Center

 Step 2:

-In the tile configuration screen, Give the tile a name, choose the source data as well as any comparison data, then select the Series dropdown menu to choose the desired series.
+In the tile configuration screen, Give the Tile Name [1], select the Series dropdown menu to choose the desired Series [2], and choose the Source data [3] as well as any Compared To [4] data.

-Once you select the drop down a dialogue a box will appear in which you will select the Series Category, Department, and Account.
+Once you select the drop-down dialogue a box will appear in which you will select the Series Category [1], Department [2], and Account [3].
 Press save and the screen will return to the tile configuration screen.

 Step 3:

-Next we are going to select the Periodicity, Offset , and the amount of time Periods that we require.
+Next we are going to select the Periodicity, Range, and Display options:

-• Periodicity allows you to select Monthly, Quarterly, or Yearly
+• Periodicity [1] allows you to select Monthly, Quarterly, Yearly or Total

-• The Offset determines in what month(s) your capture will land in.
+• The Range [2] provides the user the ability to select varying lengths of time.
+It determines in what month(s) your capture will land in.
 For example, if you have an offset of -4, this means that you will look 4 months back.
 Say you have a starting date of September with an offset of -4, you would be looking (back) at data from May 1 forward.

 • The Display option is set to "Subtotal", which means we are only going to chart the top line, not the children.